m3ssap0/vault-webapp-integration-poc/README.md

 The Vault agent is configured in `auto_auth` mode and it will use the `role_id` and the `secret_id` to obtain token and store it in the defined sink (`/vault-agent/vault-token-via-agent`).
 The Vault agent reads the format of the configuration file, needed by the application, that is defined in the `/vault-agent/config.tmpl` file and it produces, as an output, a destination file (`/webapp/config.ini`) that can be consumed by the web application itself.

 From the web application is possible to dump the content of the configuration files.
-This allow to check what database and Vault credentials are used.
+This allows to check what database and Vault credentials are used.

 ## Considerations and caveats